Nyabinghi: Religion

 The veneration or worship of the deity or spirit of the woman known as Nyabinghi began in Rwanda, around 1800.
 She was thought to be a powerful force in everyday life.
 Religious practice operated through a medium who was in communication with the spirit of Nyabinghi.
 To appease her spirit, believers brought offerings to the medium who would negotiate with the spirit on the believer's behalf.
 While there were specific mediums that communicated with Nyabinghi directly, Nyabinghi could also possess ordinary people who were not leaders or official mediums within the religion.
 Belief in this religion was particularly strong in the southern parts of Uganda and the northern regions of Rwanda, areas which had formerly been part of the precolonial kingdom of Ndorwa.

-Muhumusa
+Muhumuza

-Nyabinghi was said to have possessed a Rwandan/Ugandan woman named Muhumusa, who was a famous Nyabinghi medium in the 19th to early 20th century.
-Muhumusa led a campaign against Yuhi V of Rwanda, claiming to be a mother to the rightful heir to the Rwandan throne.
+Nyabinghi was said to have possessed a Rwandan/Ugandan woman named Muhumuza, who was a famous Nyabinghi medium in the 19th to early 20th century.
+Muhumuza led a campaign against Yuhi V of Rwanda, claiming to be a mother to the rightful heir to the Rwandan throne.
 She also led and then inspired further anti-colonial movements in East Africa, rebelling against European colonial authorities.
 Although she was captured in 1913, alleged possessions by Nyabinghi continued afterwards across East Africa (mostly afflicting women).
 The bloodline of the true Nyabinghi warriors supposedly settled in the heart of Dzimba dze Mabwe, now known as Zimbabwe.